-Known for his documentary practice, acclaimed artist and filmmaker Mark Boulos is joined by editor Matthew Schum to mark the publication of his first monograph and celebrate his contribution to visual arts.
+Known for his documentary practice, acclaimed artist and filmmaker Mark Boulos is joined by editor Matthew Schum to mark the publication of his first monograph.

 Videographer of Modern Life

 Mark Boulos is a film maker and artist who lives and works in Virginia, USA, where he is assistant professor of photography and film at the Virginia Commonwealth University School of the Arts.
 He works across film and photography, also producing large-scale video-art installations.